-The Patrol Division is comprised of three shifts for 24/7 coverage and our DARE Unit.
+The Patrol Division is comprised of three shifts for 24/7 coverage and our SRO Unit.
 The Patrol Shifts are each manned by a Lieutenant, Sergeant, and five deputies.

-The DARE/SRO Unit is comprised of a Sergeant, two Deputies assigned to the Pleasant Valley School District, and one Deputy assigned to Scott Community College.
+The SRO Unit is comprised of a Sergeant, two Deputies assigned to the Pleasant Valley School District, and one Deputy assigned to Scott Community College.